mathjax/MathJax-test/web/docs/source/components.rst

 communicates with it to stay informed of the testing instance status and progress, to know whether the process has been killed etc

-The script ``MathJax-tests/testRunner/taskEditor.py`` can be used to edit the task with the command line.
-(ADD MORE INFO)

-A **QA User Interface** is available to verify the status of each task, the information on the task, to edit and run tasks etc It directly send the instructions to the task handler.
-This interface also gives access to various other :ref:`QA tools <qa-tools>`.
+A **QA User Interface** is available to verify the status of each task, the information on the task, to edit, schedule and run tasks etc It directly sends the instructions to the task handler.
+Actions can be made throughout the command line with the help of the ``taskViewer.py`` and ``taskEditor.py`` Python scripts.
+A web interface is also available.
+See the section :ref:`QA tools <qa-tools>`.

-A **Task Scheduler**  (NOT IMPLEMENTED YET) can memorize tasks to run at a given time.
+A **Task Scheduler** can memorize tasks to run regularly at a specified date and time.
+It is based on the `cron <http://en.wikipedia.org/wiki/Cron>`_ tool and thus accepts the same syntax.
 It sends run instructions to the task handler when a task should be started.